 Imagine that you’ve come across a beautiful scene.
 You want to take a photo – but what kind?
 What type of message or feeling do you want to convey?
 Do you want to create a sense of peace, ask a question, or simply please the viewer?
-Understanding different types of composition helps you to see a potential photo in a range of different ways.
+Understanding different types of composition can help you to see a potential photo in a range of different ways.

 While knowing the basics of composition is very helpful for new photographers, there’s no need to follow rules to the letter.
 Try to use your knowledge of composition to help you get the results you want, but spend time experimenting and taking photos that are personal and meaningful to you.

 The rule of thirds

 The rule of thirds is the most famous composition rule, and also the simplest.
 It’s such a central part of photography that your camera is probably already set up for you to use it.
-If you look through your viewfinder, the chances are you’ll see an overlaid grid – this enables you to quickly compose images using the rule of thirds.
+If you look through your viewfinder, the chances are you’ll see an overlaid grid – and this enables you to quickly compose images using the rule of thirds.

-The rule of thirds is often a very overused composition, but that’s because it’s simple and it works.
+The rule of thirds is an often overused composition, but that’s because it’s simple and it works.
 If you’re just starting out, using the rule of thirds is a great way to improve your photos and make them more interesting.

 Leading lines is a form of composition that uses lines inside a photograph to lead the viewer to something interesting.
-This line could be footprints in the snow, or the crest of waves in the ocean, or a path through a field – it can be anything, as long as it’s a natural line that pulls your view into your photo.
+This line could be footprints in the snow, the crest of waves in the ocean, or a path through a field – it can be anything, as long as it’s a natural line that pulls your view into your photo.

-Leading lines are a compositional tool, not the actual subject of the photograph, so if you want to include them, you first need to figure out what they’re leading people to, and whether it’s interesting: where are the footprints in the snow going?
+Leading lines are a compositional tool, not the actual subject of the photograph, so if you want to include them, you first need to figure out what they’re leading people to, and whether it’s interesting.
+For example, where are the footprints in the snow going?
 What’s above the crest of waves?
 Where does the field path lead?

 Other tips on what makes a good photo

 Great photos need more than a good idea and an interesting concept; they need these elements to interact with each other in the right way.
 It will take time and effort to get a feel for what works and what doesn’t – not to mention plenty of practice – but that’s all part of the experience.

-Alternatively, you could read some books on photography: whether you want to familiarise yourself with black and white photography, get more instruction on exposure, or learn how to use your skills to advance your career, there’s a book to suit everyone.
+Alternatively, you could read some books on photography.
+Whether you want to familiarise yourself with black and white photography, get more instruction on exposure, or learn how to use your skills to advance your career, there’s a book to suit everyone.

-You can have a look at some of the best amateur photography competitions to enter this year here – and you might want to take a look at the results of our own photography competition.
+And you might be interested in the results of our own wildlife photography competition from 2022.
 We were overwhelmed with the number of photos that were sent in, as well as their quality.
-So hopefully you’ll find it just as inspiring as we did!
+Hopefully, you’ll find them just as inspiring as we did.